 When you have pain, it’s easy to turn to anti-inflammatory medications and pain killers.
 However, medical marijuana can be a safer solution that helps your body decrease inflammation and pain on its own, even when you have cancer.

-Our experienced pain specialists at Metro Pain and Vein Centers rely on the most advanced management solutions available to help keep you comfortable no matter what’s causing your pain.
+Our experienced pain specialists at Metro Pain Centers rely on the most advanced management solutions available to help keep you comfortable no matter what’s causing your pain.
 If you have cancer, here’s how medical marijuana could help control your symptoms.

 Marijuana has a reputation for being an illegal drug in the United States, but it’s medicinal practices go back centuries.
 That’s because the cannabis sativa plant contains several chemical components called cannabinoids.
 Two of the most well-known include delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD).